lorrainescanlon/scramble-ed/README.md

   - Click on app and your dashboard and 'Open app' from the app page.
   - The app opens in a console loaded in a browser window.

+### Forking and Cloning
+You can choose to fork or clone your project for development purposes.
+Forking creates a separate repository that shares code and visibility settings with the original repository.
+You can make changes to a forked repsotitory without affecting the original repository.
+You can clone your repository to create a local copy on your computer and sync between the two locations.
+Changes made to a clone repository will affect the original repository.

+To Fork
+- Log in to GitHub.
+- Find the repository for your project.
+- Click the Fork button in the top right corner of the screen.

+To Clone
+- Log in to GitHub.
+- Find the repository for this project.
+- Click the Code button and select whether you would like to clone with HTTPS, SSH or GitHub CLI.
+Copy the link displayed.
+- Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+- Type 'git clone' into the terminal and then paste the link you copied in the previous steps.

 ## Credits
 The following is a list of resources that were used for this website.